-Fitness, fun and survival all come together when you learn how to climb rope.
+Fitness, fun, and survival all come together when you learn how to climb a rope.
 It’s a great way to spice up your fitness routine and get you into other diverse activities like obstacle courses and mud runs.
 And best of all, you can alter the intensity of your climbs easily.

 We’ve gone over the equipment you will need to climb safely and effectively to meet your goals.
 The easiest way to get started is with 20ft of Manila rope and a tree in a backyard or using the ropes at your gym.

-To prep for a climbing, there’s a wide variety of exercises you can do on rope, like the Row and Switch or off rope like a Farmer Carry.
+To prep for climbing, there’s a wide variety of exercises you can do on a rope, like the Row and Switch, or off rope like a Farmer Carry.
 Once you feel strong enough to climb, start with the gym class lock and go from there.

 For more tips on how to choose the best climbing rope, see our must-read article to find out.